davidtchiu/davidtchiu.github.io/index.md

   </p>
   <p>
   David has over 20 years of college teaching experience and is heavily engaged in mentoring and research with undergraduate students.
 He has supervised over 25 research students working on topics spanning data management and cloud computing.
 He has published numerous papers in these  areas, and he regularly serves on the organizational and  program committees of international conferences.
-  David is the recipient of multiple teaching and research awards, including the Influential Faculty of Color Award (2024), <a href="https://www.pugetsound.edu/presidents-excellence-teaching-award">President's Award for Excellence in Teaching</a> (2022), the Bartanen Research Award (2017) all from the University of Puget Sound, and the Eleanor Quinlan Award for Excellence in Teaching from The Ohio State University.
-He has (co)authored several publications earning Best Paper Award honors at internationally recognized conferences.
+  David has received multiple honors, including the Influential Faculty of Color Award (2024), the <a href="https://www.pugetsound.edu/presidents-excellence-teaching-award">President's Award for Excellence in Teaching</a> (2022), the Bartanen Research Award (2017) from the University of Puget Sound, as well as the Eleanor Quinlan Memorial Award for Excellence in Teaching (2009) from The Ohio State University.
   </p>
   </div>
   <div style="vertical-align: top;">